Home » PowerShell » PowerShell – How to add newline to string or variable?

 $EmployeeArrayList = 'Tom Smith','Adam Strauss','Tim Smith','Gary willy'

-$EmployeeArrayList variable contains lists of employees separated by a comma.
-To print the array line by line or add new line to the array using the below PowerShell script
+To print the array line by line or add a new line to the array, you can use the following PowerShell script.

 $EmployeeArrayList = 'Tom Smith','Adam Strauss','Tim Smith','Gary willy'